thecadams/301RedirectModule/README.md

 ![Redirecting and modifying the query string](http://blog.igloo.com.au/wp-content/uploads/2012/08/SiteAreaRedirect.png)

+The regular expression above in the "Requested Expression" field will match any request where the path portion of the URL begins with /old-site-area.
+For instance, a request to http://mysite.com/old-site-area/homepage will be processed by this redirect.
+As a side-effect, the path portion under /old-site-area ("/homepage") will be saved for later in a capture group called Path.
+This is the "^/old-site-area(?<Path>/.*?)?" portion of the regular expression.

+Because Sitecore accepts URLs ending with .aspx, this regular expression will also process a request to http://mysite.com/old-site-area/homepage.aspx.
+This is not compulsory but recommended, otherwise you have 2 URLs pointing to one page.
+This can cause search engines to penalise your content for being duplicated twice on your site.
+Removing the .aspx extension will help make your content look like it only lives in one place.
+This is the "(.aspx)?" portion of the regular expression.

+Lastly this regular expression accepts (but does not require) a query string, so this regular expression will also match a request to http://mysite.com/old-site-area/homepage.aspx?thesky=blue.
+This is the "(?<OptionalQueryString>\?.*)?$" portion of the regular expression.

+This looks complicated but it's not magic; it's just regular expressions.
+This is using .NET framework regular expression syntax.
+You can learn about regular expressions on Wikipedia and test a regular expression with Derek Slager's .NET Regular Expression tester.

+OK, example time.
+A user just sent a request to http://mysite.com/old-site-area/homepage.aspx?thesky=blue.
+What happens?

+1. The "Requested Expression" is tested and found to be a match, as per above.
+2. The value of the "Source Item" field is substituted as needed.
+In this case, ${Path} will become "/homepage" and ${OptionalQueryString} will become "?thesky=blue", so the final value of "Source Item" for this request becomes "/sitecore/content/Site/New Site Area/homepage?thesky=blue". ${Path} and ${OptionalQueryString} are names you can see in the "Requested Expression" field.
+4. Everything before the question mark is used to look up the path of an item in the Sitecore tree.
+5. If an item is found, its friendly URL is retrieved.
+In this case, the URL will be http://mysite.com/new-site-area/homepage
+6. The query string is put on the end.
+In this case, the URL will become http://mysite.com/new-site-area/homepage?thesky=blue
+7. A 301 redirect is issued, which tells browsers and search engines that the URL the user requested (http://mysite.com/old-site-area/homepage.aspx?thesky=blue) can now be found at http://mysite.com/new-site-area/homepage?thesky=blue.
+8. The user's browser follows the redirect and requests http://mysite.com/new-site-area/homepage?thesky=blue.

 ## Examples ##
 ##### Match only the path, dropping the query string #####
 - Requested Expression: `^/MovedItem/?`